Microsoft Fabric Administration & Governance

 • LAB: Monitoring a Microsoft Fabric Tenant

-Source control in Microsoft Fabric
+• Managing Branches in Microsoft Fabric Workspaces

-• Options for Deploying resources
+• Options for Deploying Resources

-• Setting up Microsoft Fabric Deployment Pipelines
+• Setting Up Microsoft Fabric Deployment Pipelines

 • Working with Microsoft Fabric Variable Libraries

-• LAB: Setup Source Control
+• LAB: Setup Deployment Pipelines

 Microsoft Fabric Governance from Purview